uktrade/directory-tests/tests/browser/README.md

  sort -u
 ```

-List all step definitions known to `behave` and replace parameters with "VAR":
+2 - List all steps known to `Behave` and replace parameter names with "`VAR`":

 ```bash
 behave --steps-catalog |\
  grep -v "Trying base directory\|Using default path" |\